Challenges and Opportunities of Gravitational Wave Searches at MHz to GHz Frequencies: Setting up the notation: comparing different GW sources and detectors

 \subsection{Comparison of signal strength and noise for narrowband detectors}

-Since most high-frequency detectors are narrowband, here we provide some handy expressions to compare signal strength and detector sensitivity for narrowband detectors.
+Since most high-frequency detectors are narrowband\footnote{We define a detector to be narrowband if its bandwidth is small enough such that the data is analyzed in a single bin, i.e. the noise is assumed to be frequency independent over the bandwidth and infinite outside the bandwidth.}, here we provide some handy expressions to compare signal strength and detector sensitivity for narrowband detectors.
 The most natural way to express a detector's sensitivity is in power or amplitude spectral density, \(S_n(f)\) or \(\sqrt{S_n(f)}\).
 On the other hand for signal strengths, the most natural units can depend on the type of source - dimensionless characteristic strain for inspirals, amplitude or power spectral density for stochastic sources, and wave amplitude for long-lived monochromatic sources.
 In order to compare the signal strength and detector sensitivity, we often strive to convey them in the same units.
 Here we will provide two ways to achieve this for narrowband detectors.
 The underlying principle for both methods is to first write down a reasonable signal-to-noise ratio metric, and use that to derive the appropriate comparable quantity.
 The signal-to-noise ratio for stochastic and long-lived monochromatic sources will be enhanced due to the integration over the observation time, in contrast with signal-to-noise ratio for transient sources, which will depend on just a single observation.

 If we are interested in assessing the utility of a given detector to search for GWs from various types of sources, it would be natural to include the integration-time information in the signal depending on the source.
 On the other hand, if we wish to compare various detectors' suitability to a given source, it is convenient to include the time and bandwidth information to convert the detector sensitivity to the source units.
 Here we provide ways to do both.